Depictions of nudity: Nude photography

 Photography has been used to create images of nudity that fit into any category; artistic, educational, commercial, and erotic.
+In the artistic case, nude photography is a fine art because it is focused aesthetics and creativity; any erotic interest, though often present, is secondary.
+This distinguishes nude photography from both glamour photography and pornographic photography.
+The distinction between these is not always clear, and photographers tend to use their own judgment in characterizing their own work, though viewers may disagree.
+The nude remains a controversial subject in all media, but more so with photography due to its inherent realism.
+The male nude has been less common than the female, and more rarely exhibited.

-Alfred Cheney Johnston (1885 – 1971) was a professional American photographer who often photographed Ziegfeld Follies "showgirls".
+Alfred Cheney Johnston (1885–1971) was a professional American photographer who often photographed Ziegfeld Follies showgirls, such as Virginia Biddle.
+During the First World War, nude images of Fernande by the photographer Jean Agélou where cherished by soldiers on both sides, even though these were illegal and had to be handled with discretion.

 Male naked bodies were not pictured as frequently at the time.
 An exception is the photograph of the early bodybuilder Eugen Sandow modelling the statue The Dying Gaul, illustrating the Grecian Ideal which he introduced to bodybuilding.

 Popular culture

-Definitions
+Classifications and disputes

+With the expansion of the display of nudity in art beyond traditional galleries, some exhibitions experience backlash from individuals who equate all nudity with sexuality, and thus inappropriate for viewing by the general public or schoolchildren in art class.
+In exceptional cases, even well-known artworks, such as the statue David (of the Biblical David) by Renaissance master Michelangelo, could stir controversy.
+On the other hand, the removal of a famous nude painting from public display, however temporary, could cause a mostly condemnatory public reaction.
 Nude depictions of women may be criticized by feminists as inherently voyeuristic due to the male gaze.
 Although not specifically anti-nudity, the feminist group Guerrilla Girls point out the prevalence of nude women on the walls of museums but the scarcity of female artists.
 Without the relative freedom of the fine arts, nudity in popular culture often involves making fine distinctions between types of depictions.
 The most extreme form is full frontal nudity, referring to the fact that the actor or model is presented from the front and with the genitals exposed.
-Frequently, images of nude people do not go that far.
+Frequently, though, nude images do not go that far.
 They are instead deliberately composed, and films edited, such that in particular no genitalia are seen, as if the camera by chance failed to see them.
 This is sometimes called "implied nudity" as opposed to "explicit nudity."
 It is in popular culture that a particular image may lead to classification disputes.